awsdocs/amazon-dynamodb-developer-guide/doc_source/TicTacToe.Phase2.md

 finishedGames   = controller.getGamesWithStatus(session["username"], "FINISHED")
 ```

-Each of these calls return a list of items from DynamoDB that are wrapped by the `Game` objects\.
+Each of these calls returns a list of items from DynamoDB that are wrapped by the `Game` objects\.
 It is easy to extract data from these objects in the view\.
 The index function passes these object lists to the view to render the HTML\.

 ```
 return render_template("index.html",
                        user=session["username"],
                        invites=inviteGames,
                        inprogress=inProgressGames,
                        finished=finishedGames)
 ```